 Overall, my trip to TRC and my experience with their Macaw Project was a once in a lifetime natural experience that I would highly suggest to anyone interested in visiting the Peruvian rainforest.
 Having visited other jungle lodges closer to Puerto Maldonado (and civilization) along the way, I think the extra hours upstream are certainly worth it.
 If my description and photos aren’t enough, check out this awesome, short documentary filmed at TRC about the Project for some more inspiration.

-Contact Aracari to include a visit to the Tambopata Research Center and the macaw clay-lick in your visit to Peru.
+Contact us to include a visit to the Tambopata Research Center and the macaw clay-lick on a tailormade, luxury journey to Peru.